kscharpf/RoboND-DeepLearning-Project/writeup.md

 The final score calculated from these intermediate results was** 0.441**.

+We can see the effectiveness of the prediction model in the figure below:
+[image_2]: ./evaluation1.png
+![Figure 3: Example of Predicted Segmentation][image_2]

 ## Model
 The model is located in data/weights/model_weights.h5 and data/weights/config_model_weights.h5.